 I've heard that it's also becoming a tool for picking up girls in the mountains these days (laughs).
 It seems like more and more users are talking to each other in the mountains.
 I definitely think it's become a rather interesting communication tool.
 What I hoped for when I started POLEFREAK is now actually happening, and I'm really happy about that."

 The makers are the skiers, and the skiers are the makers.
-This pleasant cycle is possible because it is a brand that is very garage-like.
+This wonderful cycle is possible because it's such a garage-like brand.

-The more they make and the more they ski, the more POLEFREAK will attract friends and increase the number of freaks on the snowy mountains.
+The more they make and the more they ski, the more friends POLEFREAK will bring in, and the more freaks will multiply on the snowy mountains.

 Conclusion